zeromicro/go-zero/readme.md

 * try best to be friendly to the business logic development, encapsulate the complexity
 * one thing, one way

-After almost half a year, we finished the transfer from monolithic system to microservice system, and deployed on August 2018.
-The new system guaranteed the business growth, and the system stability.
+After almost half a year, we finished the transfer from a monolithic system to microservice system and deployed on August 2018.
+The new system guaranteed business growth and system stability.

 ## 3. The implementation and features of go-zero